 It’s important to be mindful that there’s no such thing as a “histamine-free diet”.
 Instead, the goal is to identify and limit any histamine-rich foods, foods that trigger histamine release, or foods that block DAO production (3).

-Eat less of this…
+Eat Less of This…

-– Processed (deli) and smoked meats
+– Aged, processed (deli), cured, and smoked meats like salami

 – Dried fruits